How to Make Tomato Sauce With a Pressure Canner

 Making tomato sauce with a pressure canner can be a great way to preserve all of your tomatoes from your garden or from the farmer’s market.
 It is also cost-effective and will taste better than any store-bought tomato sauce.
 Pressure canning is recommended for low acidity foods.
 Are you curious about how to make tomato sauce?
 Let me show you how.

 How to Make Tomato Sauce In a Pressure Canner

 First step – Pick and wash your tomatoes

 Pick and wash your tomatoes and any herbs you would like to add to your sauce, remove any dirt or bugs.
-I like to use different varieties of tomatoes and herbs like: oregano, basil and parsley.
-I think it gives the sauce a depth in flavor.
-You can use any type you want.
-Experiment with what works best for you and your tastes.
+I like to use different varieties of tomatoes and herbs like oregano, basil, and parsley.
+I think it gives the sauce a depth of flavor.
+You can use any type you want—experiment with what works best for you and your tastes.
 Make sure you pick ripe tomatoes.
-Some times I will pick them and let them sit for a day or two on the kitchen table.
-The riper the better.
+Sometimes I will pick them and let them sit for a day or two on the kitchen table.
+The riper, the better.

 Third step – Wash your jars

 Wash all of your jars, lids, and bands in soapy hot water.
 Rinse them thoroughly and place just the jars and bands in a large pot to sterilize.
 Place the lids in a separate small pot and keep them warm.
 Make sure the water is just at the boiling point.
 You do not want a rolling boil.
 Allow the jars and lids to sterilize for about 15-20 min.
 Once they are done, remove the jars and bands to a towel and allow them to air dry.

 Fourth step – Cut tomatoes